Lennox Lewis vs. Donovan Ruddock: The fight

+Aftermath

+Taylor's trainer, Lou Duva speaking after the bout stated that his charge's career was over saying "He will not fight.
+Nobody's going to change our minds, that's for sure.
+I don't doubt that some of these wiseguys are going to think he should be fighting again, but if I gotta go to a commission to stop him, I'll go to a commission.
+The toughest thing is going to be to tell Meldrick.
+If he never talks to me again, fine, as long as he doesn't fight."

+Main Event

 For nearly the entire first round, Lewis was able to keep the hard-hitting Ruddock at bay by effectively using his left jab and minimizing Ruddock's offense in the process.
 With 10 seconds left in the round, Ruddock ducked in an attempt to size up Lewis, but Lewis was able to land a quick, powerful right hand that dropped Ruddock to the canvas.
 Ruddock was able to answer referee Joe Cortez's 10 count as the round came to an end.
 Lewis would continue his attack early in the second round, dropping Ruddock for the second time with a combination while Ruddock was backed into the corner.
 Ruddock was able to get back up but was met with a furious rally from Lewis, who was able to drop Ruddock for the third time in the match with another combination.
 Following the knockdown, Cortez immediately stopped the fight and awarded the victory to Lewis by way of knockout.